BLINDNESS AND EARNING WORK CREDITS FOR SSD BENEFITS

 SSD BENEFITS FOR THE BLIND FALL UNDER LISTING 2.00

 Listing 2.00 contains a variety of ways to meet the criteria for blindness.
-If you meet the criteria you will be found disabled.
+If you meet the criteria the SSA will find you have a disability.
 However, in order to meet the listing, you must have specific testing.
 Most of the testing must be done by a ophthalmologist.
 For example, you may need to test your visual acuity or your visual field.
 These tests are crucial to obtaining benefits.

 If you do not have a physician or you need your sight to be tested, the SSA will send you out for the proper tests.
 The SSA will send you to a visual specialist.
 These tests will be done at no cost to you.
 But, in order to obtain testing, you have to apply for benefits first.
-Go online to www.ssa.gov to apply for benefits.
+Go online to the Social Security website to apply for benefits.
 The SSA considers the following factors in reviewing a disability claim for blindness.

 - Loss of central visual acuity (2.02) – this listing covers loss in your central field of vision and requires you see no better than 20/200 in your better eye.